ZerdBG3/RAW/Features.md

   - **Level 3 (Path of Wild Magic): Makes all bonus actions granted by the random outcomes castable in the first round for free (next rounds it still requires a bonus action)**
   - ~~Level 3 (Path of the Totem Warrior): Removed all custom spells added by each Spirit Animal~~
 * **Druid:**
+  - **Level 2: Wild Shape allows for spells that require reactivation to be usable (eg.: Heat Metal, Moonbeam, Call Lightning)**
   - **Level 2 (Circle of the Land): Natural Recovery is only usable during a Short Rest**
   - ~~Level 2: Wild Shape dismissal costs a bonus action~~
   - ~~Level 2: Wild Shape Giant Badger changes to attacks and movements~~